Jianzhang Lin

 We study how stakeholder orientation impacts firm management and performance.
 We exploit state-level law changes governing the conversion of hospitals from nonprofit to for-profit and find that for-profit orientation reduces hospital spending on emergency rooms and Medicaid patients, while increasing focus on revenue and affecting investment decisions.
 Consistent with spillovers, nonprofit hospitals located near converting hospitals experience increased emergency room visits and expenditures.
 We investigate governance channels that align corporate behavior with stakeholders and find that converted for-profit hospitals adjust their boards by replacing MDs with MBAs, and that the tax code is a major source of governance for nonprofits.

-Presented: FRA Early Ideas session (2021), University of Connecticut Finance Conference (2023), MSUFCU Conference (2023), NFA (2023), WFA (2024), AFA (2025, Scheduled)
+Presented: FRA Early Ideas session (2021), University of Connecticut Finance Conference (2023), MSUFCU Conference (2023), NFA (2023), WFA (2024), AFA (2025), SFS Cavalcade (2025)

-Work in ProgressÂ
+Work in Progress

 The Real Effect of Medical Debt Protection: Evidence from Municipal Bonds (Updated draft coming soon)